Charter and Bylaws

 6.3 Membership: Members of the APSR can elect to become members of up to three Scientific and Clinical Assemblies but can vote in only one.

-Membership of Sections shall be open to all members, but Associate and Undergraduate student members shall not be eligible to vote.
+Membership of Sections is open to all members, but Associate and Undergraduate student members is not eligible to vote.
 Ordinary, Associate and Undergraduate student members can become members of up to two Sections.
-A Section member shall join its parent Assembly.
+A Section member joins its parent Assembly.

-6.4 Headship: Each Assembly shall have a Head, Head-Elect and Deputy Head elected by the members of the Assembly.
-The Head, Head-Elect and Deputy Head of an Assembly shall be an Ordinary member of that Assembly.
-The Head, Head-Elect and Deputy Head shall serve for 2 years with a second 2-year term if re-elected.
-The Head, Head-Elect and Deputy Head shall, in principle, have their primary residence in a Member Country or Region and be a financial member of the APSR.
+6.4 Headship: Each Assembly has a Head, Head-Elect and Deputy Head elected by the members of the Assembly.
+The Head, Head-Elect and Deputy Head of an Assembly are Ordinary members of that Assembly.
+The Head, Head-Elect and Deputy Head serve for 2 years with a second 2-year term if re-elected.
+The Head, Head-Elect and Deputy Head have, in principle, their primary residence in a Member Country or Region and be a financial member of the APSR.
 A Head, Head-Elect or Deputy Head of an Assembly cannot simultaneously be a Head, Head-Elect or Deputy Head of another Assembly.

-The role of Head, Head-Elect and Deputy Head shall be to convene a meeting of the Assembly at the Congress and to prepare an Annual Report for the Executive Committee.
-They shall communicate with members of the Assembly and the membership at large between Congresses as necessary.
-This shall include a contribution to the APSR Newsletter, Bulletin and website, when appropriate.
+The role of Head, Head-Elect and Deputy Head is to convene a meeting of the Assembly at the Congress and to prepare an Annual Report for the Executive Committee.
+They communicates with members of the Assembly and the membership at large between Congresses as necessary.
+This includes a contribution to the APSR Newsletter, Bulletin and website, when appropriate.

-The Assemblies shall be divided into two groups and the Heads of the Assemblies in each group shall elect one of that group to serve on the Executive Committee for a period of 2 years with full voting rights.
-The two Heads serving on the Executive Committee shall serve only one term in this capacity.
+The Assemblies are divided into two groups.
+The Heads of the Assemblies in each group elect one of that group to serve on the Executive Committee for a period of 2 years with full voting rights.
+The two Heads serving on the Executive Committee serve only one 2-year term in this capacity.

-The Section leaders of the Bronchiectasis Section and the E-Health Section shall be Ordinary members.
-The Section leader of the Clinical Allied Health Section shall be an Associate member or an Ordinary member.
+The Section leaders of the Bronchiectasis Section and the E-Health Section are Ordinary members.
+The Section leader of the Clinical Allied Health Section is an Associate member or an Ordinary member.

-Nominations for Section leader shall be from the Executive Committee, Nomination Committee and the parent Assembly headship.
+Nominations for Section leader are from the Executive Committee, Nomination Committee and the parent Assembly headship.
 Ordinary members of the parent Assembly may vote to select a Section leader.
-Section leaders shall serve for 2 years with a second 2-year term if re-elected.
+Section leaders serve for 2 years with a second 2-year term if re-elected.

 Back to Top